rahulgowda2003/Agriculture-Analysis-Report/README.md

 - step 7 : Transforming the data in Snowflake, increasing "rainfall" column by 10%, decreasing "area" column by 10% and adding new column "year_group" to get the new category of the year.

 create table agriculture as

 select * from pbi_dataset;

-select * from agriculture;

 update agriculture

 set rainfall = 1.1*rainfall;

 update agriculture

 set area = 0.9*area;

-select * from agriculture;

 //Year 2004 & 2009 - Y1

 //Year 2010 & 2015 - Y2

 //Year 2016 & 2019 - Y3

 ALTER TABLE Agriculture

 add Year_Group String;

 select * from agriculture;

 //1st update

 update agriculture

 set year_group = 'Y1'

 where year >=2004 and year<=2009

 //2nd update

 update agriculture

 set year_group = 'Y2'

 where year >=2010 and year<=2015

 //3rd Update

 update agriculture

 set year_group = 'Y3'

 where year >=2016 and year<=2019

-select * from agriculture;

 - step 8 : It was observed that in LOCATION column "Banglore" and "Davangere" where having blank values for "SOIL_TYPE", it was filled with "Red" and "Red Sandy" respectively by wrting query.

   //1st Update

   upadate agriculture

   set SOIL_TYPE = 'Red'

   where LOCATION = 'Banglore'

   //2nd Update

   upadate agriculture

   set SOIL_TYPE = 'Red Sandy'

   where LOCATION = 'Davangere' and CROPS in ('Cashew', 'Coconut', 'Groundnut')

   //3rd Update

   upadate agriculture

   set SOIL_TYPE = 'Black'

   where LOCATION = 'Davangere' and CROPS = 'Blackgram'

-- step 8 : Adding "rainfall_group" column and importing data into Power BI Desktop.
+- step 9 : Adding "rainfall_group" column and importing data into Power BI Desktop.

   Opened power query editor and in view tab, under Data preview section, check "column distribution", "column quality" and "column profile" options.